scuzzydude/asimov/asimov.md

 The Foundation's treasury are the ideas of mankind.
 It's the only valuable treasure we have.
 That was Asimov's message in *Foundation*.

-This treasure is more valuable that the Earth.
+This treasure is more valuable than the Earth.
 Mankind might survive without the Earth.
 Mankind will not survive without our treasury of ideas.

 That's the Awbrey hack.
 Make money out of the only thing that is truly valuable.